 - For self-employed, must own a business for at least 2 years of successful and profitable operation

 - Completed and signed housing application form

-- Clear copy of at least 2 valid ID with photo such as company ID, SSS ID, PRC ID, passport, driver’s license and such
+- Clear copy of at least 2 valid ID with photo such as Passport, Driver's License, PRC IS, SSS ID and such

-- For employed applicant: photocopy of latest ITR or income tax return, original copy of certificate of employment, copy of at least 2 month pay slip
+- For employed applicant: photocopy of latest ITR or income tax return, original copy of certificate of employment, copy of at least 3 months payslips

 - For self-employed applicant: photocopy of DTI or SEC registration, audited financial statements for the past 2 years, etc.

 - For self-employed applicant: Latest 6-month bank statements w/ authorization to conduct bank verification

 - For self-employed applicant: List of trade references (at least 3 suppliers and 3 customers with telephone numbers and contact persons)